 Some horses heads, some human heads, some pots and some old leather shoes are the highlights, along with a lot of pottery and Roman coins.

-And huge pile of iron chain found from docklands where some old docks used to be.
+And a huge pile of iron chain found from docklands where some old docks used to be.
 A Roman cremation urn, flint tools used by Londoners approximately 9,000 years ago and objects found in a suspected Black Death Plague burial ground.

 The display of some 50 objects is only a small sample of what has been found, but it is a good choice selection.